ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

   teaCategories$: Observable<Array<Tea>>;
 ```

 Note that the `teaCategoryId` is a string even though in reality it is a number.
-The reason for this is because the values in the select always bind as a string just due to how HTML attributes work, so we will need to convert this to a number when we do the save.
+The reason for this is because the values in the select always bind as a string due to how HTML attributes work, so we will need to convert this to a number when we do the save.

 ##### Initialization